xwmx/nb/README.md

 fi
 ```

+Themes can be installed using the [`nb plugins`] subcommand.
+Once
+a theme is installed, use `nb set color_theme` to set it as the current
+theme.

-The primary and secondary colors can be set individually, making color themes
+The primary and secondary colors can also be set individually, making color
-easily customizable:
+themes easily customizable:

 ```bash
 # open the settings prompt for the primary color